bolt/docs/docs/howto/building-multilingual-websites.md

 Defining Menus
 --------------
 Define your menus as usual.
 You'll need a duplicate of every menu per language.
-Be sure to prefix (or postfix) them, just like with contenttypes and routes.
+Be sure to prefix (or postfix) them, just like with ContentTypes and routes.

 ```apache
 en-main: